Frequently Asked Questions

 Q: What makes the Congress of Future Science and Technology Leaders unique?

 The Congress is historic.
 There is no other national gathering of thousands of the country’s most gifted high school students who come together with the brightest scientific and technological minds of today.

-Also, the Congress is an honors-only program for high school students who have a demonstrable GPA of 3.5 or above and want to become go into STEM-related careers.
+The Congress is a highly-selective academic program for high school students who have a demonstrable GPA of 3.5 or above and want to become go into STEM-related careers.

 The purpose of the Congress is to honor, inspire, motivate and direct those top students in our country and help them stay true to their dreams.

 The lifetime friendships made with future colleagues and the opportunity to network with science academicians and professionals can give Congress Delegates a competitive edge and greater focus as they begin their journey into a career in science.

 Most importantly, after the Congress Delegates will enter the Academy’s free mentoring program, which will provide a path, plan, and resources to help them reach their goals.